pimsmath/onlinecourses2020/content/courses/2022-2023/mathematical-models-in-cell-bioliogy/index.md

 section_number: "101"

 # Course Code at Home institution
-course_code: "2022W:563:101"
+section_code: "2022W:563:101"

 prerequisutes:
   - For math students: Some familiarity with ODEs, PDEs
-  - For bioligy students: Flexible, hopefully some math background, such as calculus
+  - "For bioligy students: Flexible, hopefully some math background, such as calculus"

 # Course Abstract
-# abstract : |
 abstract: |
   Cell biology provides many interesting challenges across many spatial scales.
   Mathematical and computational modeling are tools that can help gain a better